 The WAF status section indicates whether the WAF is currently active.
-To be considered active, the WAF must not be disabled and must have at least one rule status set in either logging or blocking mode.
+To be considered active, the WAF must not be disabled and must have at least one active rule's status set in either logging or blocking.
 You can see the total number of active rules.
-This number includes OWASP rules set to "active" and strict match rules set to blocking or logging.
-The charts show the number of active and disabled OWASP rules, application-specific rules, and Fastly-created rules.
+This number includes scoring, logging, and blocking rules added to your WAF.
+The charts show the number of scoring, logging, and blocking OWASP rules, application-specific rules, and Fastly-created rules.
 Sample charts are shown below.

 The Requests graph displays how many requests are served from cache and how many requests are processed by the WAF.
 Of the requests that are processed by the WAF, the WAF Process graph displays how many requests were blocked by the WAF, logged by the WAF and sent to the origin server, and were passed (not blocked or logged) and sent to the origin server.

 You can exclude certain data from the graphs by clicking the hide link next to a data label.
 Clicking this link will hide that value in the graph's display.

 TIP: The Fastly WAF only executes on traffic sent to the origin server.

 About the Manage rules page

 The Manage rules page allows you to manage the rules on your WAF.
 There you can:

 - Change the status of rules already on your WAF, e.g. log => block